-Alina and Léa met in 2010 – in Lisbon – during two years program PEPCC at Forum Dança.
+Alina & Léa meet in Lisbon, during PEPCC at Forum Dança.

 Alina Bilokon (Ukraine / Portugal) started artistic education in 1992 at the Choreographic Arts School Sonechko in Ukraine.
 In 2005 moved to Portugal where continued training in dance through seminars and workshops.